 - Family/local Quan Chay restaurants, there are 2 on Ngo Duc Ke 22 where it meets Xuan 68

-These are our recommendations for the best places to stay in Hue.
+These are our recommendations for the best hotels in Hue.
 All prices are approximate.
 Ratings come from Booking.com.

 Rating 9.0, $10/night for a dorm bed, breakfast included

-This is one of the most popular hostels in Hue and is located right in the center of the tourist district, so you won’t need to look far for restaurants or cafes.
+If you’re looking for a Hue hostel popular with Hue backpackers, Freedom Hostel should be top of your list.
+It’s located right in the center of the tourist district, so you won’t need to look far for restaurants or cafes.
 They have a 6-bed female dorm and a 10-bed mixed dorm and offer an evening family style meal that you can join for only 40,000 VND (less than $2).